 NJCH gives priority to Sponsorship requests that:

 - Support areas that are underserved in the NJ humanities ecosystem (i.e., geographic, demographic, institutional type, humanities disciplines).
 NJCH especially welcomes applications from organizations in Camden, Cape May, Cumberland, Gloucester, Ocean, Passaic, Salem, Sussex, and Warren counties.

-- Support events/programs with a large number of attendees or viewership
+- Support events/programs with a large number of attendees or viewers

 - Provide equitable access to the humanities or educational/professional development opportunities for humanities-serving institutions

 - Support activities that meet NJCH’s strategic priorities, but whose structure is not suited to NJCH’s current grantmaking programs or initiatives